gernst/cuvee/README.md

 - proof scripts that interleave with a high-degree of automation
 - experiments Horn-clause encodings
 - inference of loop specifications (contracts with invariants and summaries)
-- automatic induction wiht generalization and lemma inference
+- automatic induction with generalization and lemma inference